 - Navigate to the Products module, & click the New Product button.

 2. Select the type of product you want to create from Core Product, Bundle/Kit, or Product Variations.

 A core product is a single unique product that may be added into a bundle or kit.
 If the answer to this question: "Does the product I am selling contain an item within it that I order individually from my supplier?" is "no", then you have a core product.

 When creating a Core Product, you’ll be taken to an edit window to fill out product info.
 There are three required fields here which must be entered before you can proceed:

 - You cannot create a Master SKUs that already exists, active or inactive

 - Dropdown fields with a blue plus sign or gear icon button next to them are fields that can have a new option added or edited, respectively.

-- The Special section at the bottom is for organizational purposes only.
-No special flow will occur if these boxes are checked or not, so you can choose to set them with a value or not.
+- The Special section at the bottom is for informational purposes only.
+No special function will occur if these boxes are checked or not, so you can choose to set them with a value or not.

 Overview of all Product Fields: